TL;DR

 AI-Assisted API Testing

-AI tools can accelerate API test development.
+AI tools can accelerate API test development significantly in 2026.

 What AI does well:

-- Generate test cases from OpenAPI/Swagger specs
+- Generate test cases from OpenAPI/Swagger specs — paste the spec, get 50+ tests

-- Create valid and invalid test data
+- Create valid and invalid test data for boundary testing

-- Write boilerplate for common patterns
+- Write boilerplate for authentication flows and CRUD operations

 What still needs humans:

-- Understanding business requirements
+- Understanding business requirements and domain constraints

-- Designing test strategy
+- Designing test strategy (which endpoints are critical?)

-- Debugging flaky tests
+- Debugging flaky tests caused by data dependencies

-- Interpreting performance results
+- Interpreting performance results and setting thresholds

 Useful prompt: